numerous-com/numerous-widgets/README.md

 ## Installation of Python Package

+From the `python` directory, run:
 ```sh
 pip install widgets
 ```

 ## Development

-To install the development dependencies, run:
+To install the development dependencies, from the `python` directory, run:

 ```sh
 pip install -e ".[dev]"
 ```

-To develop the JavaScript code, run:
+To develop the JavaScript code, from the `js` directory, run:

 ```sh
 npm install